arangodb/velocypack/API.md

 }
 ```

-After the VPack value is created, a hex dump its underlying memory
+After the VPack value is created, the example program will print a
-will be printed.
+hex dump of its underlying memory:

 ```cpp
 #include <velocypack/vpack.h>